2023 Most Popular Electrical Engineering Bachelor's Degree Schools in Mississippi

 Most Popular Mississippi Schools for a Bachelor's in Electrical Engineering

-Our 2023 rankings named Mississippi State University the most popular school in Mississippi for electrical engineering students working on their bachelor’s degree.
-Mississippi State is a fairly large public school located in the town of Mississippi State.
+Our analysis found Mississippi State University to be the most popular school for electrical engineering students who want to pursue a bachelor’s degree in Mississippi.
+Mississippi State is a fairly large public school located in the remote town of Mississippi State.

 Women make up 9% of the EE majors at the school.